-When considering risk scores from the full machine-learning (figure 1a) and full logistic regression model leading to this risk-patient selection, 106 and 98 had outcome A, respectively.
+When considering risk scores from the full machine-learning (figure 1a) and full logistic regression model leading to this risk-patient selection, 106 and 98 had the primary outcome, respectively.
 Correspondingly, the sensitivity and precision were 58.2% and 13.6% for the full machine-learning and 53.8% and 12.5% for the full logistic regression model, respectively.
-The full machine-learning model was superior (figure 1b) on essentially all parameters compared to any of the other models, although the differences were minor (table 2).Supplementary Material 2The results were similar when using positive prediction fractions of 25% and 30%, but with the sensitivity for the full machine-learning model increasing to 64.4% and 69.2% and precision decreasing to 12.0% and 10.7%, respectively (Supplementary Material 2).
+The full machine-learning model was superior (figure 1b) on essentially all parameters compared to any of the other models, although the differences were minor (table 2).
+Both the machine-learning model excluding age and age-only model had significantly lower sensitivity than the full machine-learning model (Supplementary Material 3).
+However, the machine-learning model excluding age performed as well as the age-only model despite age being the single most important variable (figure 2a),

-Both the machine-learning model excluding age and age-only model had significantly lower sensitivity than the full machine-learning model (figure 1b).
-Despite age being the single most important variable (figure 2a), the machine-learning model excluding age performed as well as the age-only model.
+The results were similar when using positive prediction fractions of 25% and 30%, but with the sensitivity for the full machine-learning model increasing to 64.4% and 69.2% and precision decreasing to 12.0% and 10.7%, respectively (Supplementary Material 3).

 When evaluating feature importance, we found a strong correlation between the full machine-learning and full logistic regression model, with age and use of walking aids being the most important variables in both (figure 2a).
 From the combined importance of variables outside the top ten, the machine-learning approach extracted more information with fewer variables than logistic regression (figure 1b).